iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - evaluation suites
 - release environments

-Together, these components form the operational surface that the platform is intended to govern, validate, and make release-ready.
+Together, these components form the operational surface that the platform is intended to govern, validate, approve, monitor, and make release-ready.

-The platform would then provide one place to govern, validate, approve, monitor, and generate evidence across the release lifecycle.

 ---